Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 Conversion rate is the percentage of users who complete a desired action, such as making a purchase or filling out a form, out of the total number of clicks.

-While CTR measures the performance of an ad in generating clicks, conversion rate measures the success of an ad in achieving a desired outcome.
+While CTR measures an ad’s performance in generating clicks, conversion rate measures its success in achieving a desired outcome.

 A landing page is a standalone web page created specifically for a marketing campaign with a clear and specific goal, such as lead generation or product promotion.